 Wells Fargo reserves the right to change terms, rates (APRs) and fees, at its discretion in accordance with the Consumer Credit Card Customer Agreement and Disclosure Statement ("Agreement") for your account and applicable law.

 You may not qualify for the lowest APRs disclosed above.
 The APRs applicable to your account will be determined by our review of your credit report, information you provide on your application, and other relevant information available to us.

-Overdraft Protection: If you choose to link your Account to your checking account for overdraft protection, please note the following.
-If you have a joint checking account, you will be responsible for all advances, including interest and charges, from your credit card to cover overdrafts regardless of who writes the check, makes a debit card purchase, or engages in any other transaction that causes the overdraft.
-An overdraft fee will be charged each day an Overdraft Protection Advance is made and interest will accrue from the date each advance is made.
-See Consumer Credit Card Customer Agreement and Disclosure Statement for details.
+If you choose to link your Account to your checking account for overdraft protection, please note the following.
+If you have a joint checking account, you will be responsible for all advances, including interest and charges from your credit card to cover overdrafts regardless of who writes the check, makes the debit card purchase, or engages in any other transaction that causes the overdraft.
+An Overdraft Protection Advance Fee will be charged each day an Overdraft Protection Advance is made and interest will accrue from the date each advance is made.
+Refer to the Consumer Credit Card Customer Agreement and Disclosure Statement for details.
 Please note that you may also be able to link your checking account to your savings account for overdraft protection.
-No interest is charged on overdraft protection transfers from your savings account.
-However, fees do apply.
-See your savings account Consumer Account Fee and Information Schedule for details.
+No interest is charged on overdraft protection transfers from your savings account, however, fees do apply.
+Please refer to your Consumer Account Agreement and Consumer Account Fee and Information Schedule for details.

 The Ohio laws against discrimination require that all creditors make credit equally available to all creditworthy customers, and that credit reporting agencies maintain separate credit histories on each individual upon request.
 The Ohio Civil Rights Commission administers compliance with this law.